General Atomics MQ-9 Reaper: U.S. Air Force

 On 14 March 2023, one of two intercepting Russian Su-27 fighters collided with an MQ-9 Reaper flying in international airspace over the Black Sea.
 US Air Force Gen. James Hecker, commander of the United States Air Forces in Europe – Air Forces Africa, stated, "At approximately 7:03 am (CET), one of the Russian Su-27 aircraft struck the propeller of the MQ-9, causing U.S. forces to have to bring the MQ-9 down in international waters.
 Several times before the collision, the Su-27s dumped fuel on and flew in front of the MQ-9 in a reckless, environmentally unsound and unprofessional manner.
 This incident demonstrates a lack of competence in addition to being unsafe and unprofessional."
 Russia says it will attempt to retrieve the drone.
 The US government claimed that it was prepared for such an outcome.
 John Kirby, National Security Council Coordinator for Strategic Communications, said that "their ability to exploit useful intelligence will be highly minimised".
-While the US Chairman of the Joint Chiefs of Staff Gen. Mark A. Milley said that there were "mitigating measures" to ensure that Russia obtained no access to valuable tech.
+While the US Chairman of the Joint Chiefs of Staff Gen. Mark A. Milley said that there were "mitigating measures" to ensure that Russia obtained no access to valuable technology.
 He also confirmed that the US would look for the drone as well; however, the water in which it crashed was 4000 to 5000 ft deep.
-Brigadier General Pat Ryder claimed that drone was "unflyable and uncontrollable" and it likely damaged the Su-27 during the collision.
+Brigadier General Pat Ryder said the drone was left "unflyable and uncontrollable" and likely damaged the Su-27 during the collision.
 The US has since released footage over the Black Sea.

 On 23 July 2023, a Russian fighter aircraft intercepted a US Air Force MQ-9 over Syria and deployed flares in front of it, damaging the propeller.
 The drone returned to base safely.
 It was the third near-collision of an MQ-9 with Russian aircraft over Syria that month, with previous incidents on 5 July and 6 July.

 On 8 November 2023, Houthi rebels in Yemen shot down a US Air Force MQ-9 over the Red Sea amid the attacks on U.S. bases in Iraq and Syria.

 On 18 January 2024, the Islamic Resistance of Iraq claims to have shot down a US MQ-9 Reaper drone after it took off from Kuwait near Muqdadiyah, Diyala Governorate.

 On 19 February 2024, Houthi rebels in Yemen shot down a US Air Force MQ-9 over the port city Al Hudaydah amid the attacks on U.S. bases in Iraq and Syria.